mdminhazulhaque/flightaware-cli/README.md

 # flightaware-cli

-Flight updates from FlightAware using cli.
+Flight updates from FlightAware using commandline.

 # Required Modules